Congdinh1801/yolov5forFLIRdataset/README.md

 Copy my custom_yolov5s.yaml and put it in ./yolov5/models

 ## Train
-Run the code below to start training YOLOv5 on FLIR dataset for 300 epochs using cuda device
+Run the code below to start training YOLOv5 on FLIR dataset for 300 epochs using cuda device.
+If you don't have cuda installed, remove --device 0 option.

 Change /home/user/ to whatever path you have on your local machine
 ```